JavadTorabiKh/StellarChainAnalysis/README.md

-# # StellarGuard – Customizable Graph-Powered Threat Intelligence Platform for Stellar Blockchain
+# # StellarChainAnalysis – Customizable Graph-Powered Threat Intelligence Platform for Stellar Blockchain

 ![Stellar Logo](./static/Stellar-1.png)

-**StellarGuard** is a **highly customizable, modular, and user-configurable** blockchain analytics and threat intelligence platform for the **Stellar Network**.
+**StellarChainAnalysis** is a **highly customizable, modular, and user-configurable** blockchain analytics and threat intelligence platform for the **Stellar Network**.
 It ingests raw on-chain data, builds a **dynamic, queryable graph model**, and empowers users to **interact with, extend, and personalize the resulting graph** based on their specific use case — whether security, compliance, research, or business intelligence.

-Unlike rigid tools, StellarGuard is designed as a **flexible infrastructure**:
+Unlike rigid tools, StellarChainAnalysis is designed as a **flexible infrastructure**:
 - Users can **define custom node types, relationships, and properties**
 - **Create personalized risk models** using configurable rules and ML pipelines
 - **Interact directly with the graph** via APIs, visual queries, or embedded dashboards